java9-modularity/gradle-modules-plugin/README.md

 * `--module-path` containing all dependencies
 * `--patch-module` to merge the test classes into the modules
-* `--add-modules` to add the test runtime (JUnit 5, JUnit 4 and TestNG are supported)
+* `--add-modules` to add the test runtime (JUnit 5, JUnit 4, TestNG, Spock, AssertJ, Mockito, and EasyMock are supported)
 * `--add-reads` for the test runtime.
 This way we don't have to `require` the test engine in our module.
 * `--add-opens` so that the test engine can access the tests without having to export/open them in `--module-info.java`.